raviqqe/ein-design/README.md

 ## Mission statement

-Eliminate all software bugs in the world!
+Make IT available everywhere!

 ## Product vision

-Make programming easy for beginners!
+Make software development easier and faster!

+- Simple
+  - Easy to learn
 - Testable
   - Deterministic
   - Strict evaluation
   - Dependency injection
-- Simple
-  - Easy to learn
 - Restricted
   - Statically typed
-  - Less mistakes
+  - Immutability

 ## Product strategy

 1. Programming language to write command line tools
 1. Programming language to write HTTP API servers
-1. Limited generics
 1. Binary support
 1. General-purpose programming language for beginners

 ## Product principles

-- Perfection is achieved when there is nothing to take away.
+- Perfection is achieved when there is nothing to take away or add.
-- 1% does not matter.
+- 1% demand does not matter.
   - e.g. Go
 - Complexity can only be built upon simplicity.
   - Application logics are complex!
-- Resemble but do not depend on existing technologies
+- Resemble but do not depend on existing technologies.

-## Design details

-- Limited polymorphism
-  - No generics (parametric polymorphism)
+- There should be only one way to do one thing.